Women in the department

 Learn more about our female research and teaching staff

 Our female researchers conduct ground-breaking research and our female teaching staff are part of a team offering world-class teaching.
-Four of our ten research themes are led by women: Leslie Ann Goldberg is our theme lead for Algorithms and Complexity Theory, Marta Kwiatkowska for Automated Verification, Blanca Rodriguez for Computational Biology & Health Informatics, and Niki Trigoni for Systems.
+Five of our ten research themes are led by women: Leslie Ann Goldberg is our theme lead for Algorithms and Complexity Theory, Marta Kwiatkowska for Automated Verification, Blanca Rodriguez for Computational Biology & Health Informatics, Nobuko Yoshida for Programming Languages, and Niki Trigoni for Systems.

 Our female theme leads, research, and teaching staff are all recognised for their excellence.
 Professor Marta Kwiatkowska, for instance, was the first women to win the Milner Award, while Professor Sadie Creese is a member of the World Economic Forum’s Global Council on Cyber Security and has given oral evidence at the Science, Innovation and Technology Committee, and Carolyn Ten Holter has been awarded an OPEN Fellowship.
 Read about the activities of some more of our department's female academics and researchers here.